 Chances are like me, you can recall the first time you experienced the feeling that you think of as ‘fear of public speaking’.
 But the feeling came after you had that very first bad experience not before the event happened.

 As the definition states fear is: “an unpleasant feeling you have when you think you are in danger”.
 Think being the operative word.

 What is happening is that having had that bad experience, you think the same situation will happen again.
-You are casting your mind forward.
-You are now experiencing the feeling before anything has actually happened.
-You are not in the present.
+You are therefore casting your mind forward.
+This means you are now experiencing the feeling before anything has actually happened.
+You are not in the present but in the future.

 The way I like to describe it to clients, is: the first time you actually saw a real lion.
 Now what you’re seeing is a picture of the lion or imagining one.
 Once you recognise that all you have is an image, there is no longer anything to be afraid of.
 This is vulnerability, not fear as we have ascertained earlier the public is no danger.